 The 27-inch iMac 5K was announced as a significant revision to the iMac line in 2014.
-The iMac has always been an essential product for Apple and continues to popular with consumers thanks to its "all in one" unibody design and prosumer power.
-The base configuration has been the most popular desktop option for content creators since its release.
+The iMac has always been an essential product for Apple and continues to be popular with consumers thanks to its "all in one" unibody design and prosumer power.
+Rather than releasing a redesign with the M-series processors, Apple discontinued the 27-inch iMac in March 2022.

 iMac 5K Features

-Despite ever more powerful graphics and chipsets, and a pixel-dense screen, cooling hasn't changed, either – slotted exhaust holes run across the bottom of the screen.
+Despite a pixel-dense screen and ever-more-powerful graphics and chipsets, cooling hasn't changed, either – slotted exhaust holes run across the bottom of the screen.
 All ports and the power cable connect in the back, and the stand has a hole to allow for cable management.

-Unfortunately, this design prevents easy user access to ports and makes temporary connections harder to manage or hide.
+Unfortunately, this design prevents easy access to ports, making temporary connections harder to manage or hide.

-The latest 27-inch iMac comes with 10th-generation Intel i5 and i7 chipsets by default.
+By default, the 27-inch iMac comes with 10th-generation Intel i5 and i7 chipsets.

-The base model comes with a Radeon Pro 500-series GPU, which is a significant improvement over the previous generation's base GPU.
+The base model comes with a Radeon Pro 500-series GPU, which significantly improves the previous generation's base GPU.
 Upgrade to the Radeon Pro 5700 XT, which is in shouting distance of the iMac Pro's Vega 56, and you will have a powerful graphics machine without jumping up to the much more expensive iMac Pro.

-The 27-inch iMac has a rear door below the power cable that allows users to add/change the installed RAM.
-Users can upgrade the RAM up to 128GB and can use cheaper third-party solutions.
+The 27-inch iMac has a rear door below the power cable to add or change the installed RAM.
+Users can upgrade the RAM up to 128GB and use cheaper third-party solutions.

 Even if users detached the storage and soldered in new storage, the system would reject it, as the logic board and storage are paired in hardware at installation.

-The 27-inch iMac has two Thunderbolt 3 ports, which allows for connecting two 6K monitors, even the Pro Display XDR.
-These versatile ports also allow for fast data transfer speeds, which means external memory will be limited only by its data transfer speed as if it were hard-wired.
+The 27-inch iMac has two Thunderbolt 3 ports, allowing two 6K monitor connections, including the Pro Display XDR.
+These versatile ports also allow for fast data transfer speeds, meaning external memory is limited only by its data transfer speed as if it were hard-wired.

 Users who need more graphics power can attach external GPUs via Thunderbolt 3.
 Companies like Black Magic make powerful eGPUs that can massively boost a Mac's performance without needing a whole new machine.